arangodb/docs/3.6/architecture-single-instance-vs-cluster.md

 Dump/Restore
 ------------

-At the time of this writing, the `arangodump` utility in a cluster cannot guarantee a consistent snapshot across multiple shards or even multiple collections.
-This is in line with most other current NoSQL database systems.
-We are working on a consistent snapshot and incremental backup capability for 3.5.
+In a cluster, the `arangodump` utility cannot guarantee a consistent snapshot across multiple shards or even multiple collections.
 In a single server, `arangodump` produces a consistent snapshot.

+In the Enterprise Edition starting from v3.5.1 there is an additional utility `arangobackup` and an HTTP API for [Hot Backups](backup-restore.html#hot-backups) to create consistent cluster snapshots.